MarkhamLee/kubernetes-k3s-cluster-for-data-and-iot-projects/workloads/custom_containers/reference_manifests/deploy-custom-container-with-ingress/readme.md

     * deployment_service.yaml will deploy the container and create a ClusterIP service for it.
 To use it, you'll need to tweak the endpoints, container names, etc., to fit your environment and/or project and you should be good to go.
 One important change is to make sure you're using the same port exposed in your Docker file as the one designated as container port.
 My suggestion is to just start with this file, and make sure everything is working properly before adding the ingress.
 I.e., troubleshoot one thing at a time, no need to find yourself unsure if the issue is with the ingress or the service itself.
         * Be sure to use the IP specifically denoted as the ClusterIP, the IP you'll see when you first click into the deployment in Rancher is the pod IP, NOT the ClusterIP.
 You can get the ClusterIP from Rancher under services in the left hand menu.
     * multi-endpoint_ingress.yaml, this file configures the ingress, just make a few changes to customize it for your environment and you'll be good too go.
 The big frustration I had in figuring this one out was that none of the tutorials I found used a multi-endpoint container, so following them led to the creation of ingresses that didn't work.
 The hiccup is that I had to configure an ingress for each endpoint within the container.
 This isn't required if you use a loadbalancer or a ClusterIP, but ingresses are direct routes, so you have to create entries in your ingress file for each endpoint.
 I eventually figured it out by configuring the ingress in Rancher (you can find it under service discover --> ingress) and then looking at the YAML file that was created. <-- pretty much my go to for fixing YAML issues.
-    * After you configure the files, apply them to your cluster via:
+    * After you configure the files, refer to the "deploy-custom-containe" folder for instructions on how to deploy with ArgoCD OR you can deploy to the cluster via the k8s CLI with the following command:

     ~~~
     kubectl apply -f "file-name.yaml",